Global Compliance

 Check where the mandate is going to be introduced in the nearest future.

-For years, we’ve been providing support to companies operating both in countries where e-invoicing has already become obligatory (such as France, Spain, Germany, Turkey, and Italy) and places where such an obligation is to be introduced.
+For years, we’ve been providing support to companies operating in countries where e-invoicing is already obligatory (such as Italy, Serbia and Turkey) and places where such an obligation is to be introduced (such as Poland, France, Spain, Germany, Romania and many others).

 It means that, with Comarch e-Invoicing platform, you can exchange documents with multiple partners from all over the world using just one tool – without worrying about new and upcoming policies, no matter how many different ERPs you operate on.